Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Validation and hyper-parameter tuning

 \section{Validation and hyper-parameter tuning}

-Each optimization/regularization technique involves a few hyper-parameters, such as learning rates, number of epochs, mini-batch sizes, regularization parameters, dropout rates, and so forth.
-The hyper-parameters are often tuned using a {\it validation} set, i.e. a set of data points that are not directly used in the optimization process.
-A common practice is to select a large portion of the available set of $n$ data points as training data and a smaller portion of the data as the validation data.
-Here, we will review a few heuristic strategies for selecting hyper-parameters.
-We refer to \cite{Bengio:12,GoodBengCour16} for more details on the subject.
+Every optimization/regularization technique involves hyper-parameters such as learning rates, number of epochs, mini-batch sizes, dropout rates, etc. These hyper-parameters are often optimized using a validation set, separate from the training data.
+For further details, refer to \cite{Bengio:12,GoodBengCour16}.